-An elected president, an Executive Committee, and a governing board now govern USDLA with Dr. John G. Flores as the Executive Director of the Association.
+An elected President, Executive Committee, and a governing board now govern USDLA.

-The learning communities that USDLA addresses are: pre K-12, higher education, continuing education, corporate training, military and government training, home schooling and telemedicine.
-In addition USDLA is also focused on national and international technology based Distance Learning
+The learning communities that the USDLA addresses are: pre K-12, higher education, continuing education, corporate training, military and government training, home schooling, and telehealth.
+In addition the USDLA is also focused on national and international technology based distance learning.

 USDLA through its mission of … supporting the development and application of distance learning … focuses on all legislation impacting the distance learning community and its constituencies.

 - Leadership: To provide national leadership in the field of distance learning